 Now that I am officially a Southwesterner, I can’t help but get excited about all the regional destinations that are right in my backyard!
 Whether it spots like Las Cruces or Santa Fe, new explorations in Tucson, or planned trips to Albuquerque and Page, we are going to have plenty to do and we will be spoiled!
 Another area that I feel truly blessed to be near is the wonderful state and national parks in Southern Utah including its Mighty 5.

 During our year on the road, we spent over 45 days in Southern Utah which allowed us to visit the Mighty 5.
-Utah is graced with a multitude of beautiful state and national parks, but these 5 are standouts: Zion National Park, Canyonlands National Park, Arches National Park, Bryce Canyon National Park and Capitol Reef National Park.
+Utah is graced with a multitude of beautiful state and national parks, but these 5 are standouts: Zion National Park, Canyonlands National Park, Arches National Park, Bryce Canyon National Park, and Capitol Reef National Park.
 The best part of all is that they are in relatively close proximity to each other.
-If you are start in Zion and finish in Canyonlands, the total drive is 10 hours.
+If you are starting in Zion and finish in Canyonlands, the total drive is 10 hours.
 That can be done in a week, less if you push it.

 Whichever one of the Mighty 5 you choose, you will not be disappointed!
 Be sure to pack a National Park Annual Pass to save money on entrance fees!